-Dick Gautier ‘Hymie The Robot’ Of Get Smart Passes At 85 [Video]
+Dick Gautier ‘Hymie The Robot’ Of ‘Get Smart’ Passes At 85 [Video]

 — The Tony Awards (@TheTonyAwards) January 14, 2017

 Hymie was originally built for bad guys, KAOS.
-However, he switched sides to the good guys, CONTROL because Max was the first person to treat him like a real person.
+However, he switched sides to the good guys, CONTROL, because Max was the first person to treat him like a real person.
 Hymie ended up being the best man at Max’s wedding to Agent 86 played by Barbara Feldon.
 A handsome and dark-haired young man with a steel glint in his eye, the Hymie the Robot role was tailor-made for Dick Gautier.

 According to the LA Times, Gautier was also the voice of Rodimus Prime on the 1980’s animated TV show, The Transformers.
 He also voiced for G.I.
 Joe, Duck Tales, Cow and Chicken, The Addams Family, The New Yogi Bear Show and dozens more.

-The 85-year-old who was married to his third wife when he passed, appeared in movies including: Ensign Pulver, Divorce American style, Billy Jack Goes to Washington and Fun With Dick and Jane.
+The 85-year-old, who was married to his third wife when he passed, appeared in several movies, including Ensign Pulver, Divorce American Style, Billy Jack Goes to Washington and Fun With Dick and Jane.
 The actor continued to make appearances in TV shows as well.
 He guest-starred in Charlie’s Angels, The Patty Duke Show, The Love Boat, The Mary Tyler Show, Matlock, Here We Go Again, Mr. Terrific, Murder She Wrote, Knight Rider and Nip/Tuck.

 RIP Dick Gautier who played many roles including Hymie the Robot in Get Smart, and Conrad in Bye Bye Birdie https://t.co/BMzfiajDl1